RecondoYuk/winelist/list_pages/Dukes_Wines_By_Body.md

+---
-# Dukes Wines By Body
+title: Wines by Body
-Wines by body from Lightest-Bodied to Fullest.
+description: Wines by body from Lightest-bodied to Fullest-bodied.
+---
 Tasting body is similar to tasting the difference between skim to whole milk (and all the percentages in between).

 # White Wines
 ## Sparkling Wines